 - Pack a duffel bag or back pack.
 No suitcases!
 Porters carry these bags on their heads and the weight must not exceed 12kg.

 Your backpack will be packed inside special trekking bags, manufactured especially for us in Tanzania.
-To protect your gear from rain and dust, please ensure that you pack items in plastic bags.

 - Trekking poles help.
 If you don’t have your own, you can rent them from us.

 - Some people prefer to use gaiters to keep their shoes drier or especially for downhill sections where the surface is gravelly.
 Gaiters can be rented quite cheaply, but are not a must.

 - A good day pack to carry your extra layers, water and some snacks is essential.

 - No PET plastic bottles are allowed on Kilimanjaro.
 Bring aluminium or Nalgene-type bottles for water.
 Camelbacks are handy as well, but water will freeze especially on summit night so you will need bottles.
 You will need to drink at least 3 liters of water per day.